jandrieu1/GetCleanDataRunAnalysis/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The script described below is the final outcome of Courera's "Getting and Cleaning Data" Course Project.
+Two files are associated with this project in addition to this README.md.
+* The **run_analysis.R** file contains the script that creates the final **"RunAnalysisTidy.txt"** dataset (see steps below)
+* The second is the project's codebook **(Codebook.md)** which provides a detailed description of the final dataset variables

-There were seven major steps associated with this project as spelled out below:
+The **run_analysis.R** script follows the seven major steps spelled out below:

 1. Prep-work
   * Identify working directory (to be used throughout script)